 This is not necessarily true.
 One way to make your day smoother is to evaluate what is working and do more of that.
 If you have a look at your diary and work out your best week, when you met your deadlines, you were totally prioritising, you had a good work life balance etc.. check what was going on?
 There is your answer!
 Do more of this.

 6. Use your body as a barometer

 Check how you feel during and after the day.

 Stuck at your desk?

 Your body is telling you to take a break, go have some lunch, move around!
 Listen to it.

 7. Ask for support

 One of the best ways to reduce the stress in your life and have a smoother day is to be clear about support that you would like to have from others.
 Delegate when you can.
 Be assertive with yourself and with others to avoid back to back meetings.
 Even when we are alone in our office space there are often other people who can give us that all important support if we reach out and ask for it.

 8. Leave on time

 Set yourself a realistic time frame and stick to it.
+This includes 'leaving' the virtual world if you are working from home.
 If you want your day to be smooth it is about being kind to yourself about what you can achieve.
 We all have days when we are naturally more productive than others.
 Leave on time so you can get down time and feel good about the next day.
 If in a position of leadership this also helps to set a good example for a healthy productive team.